leftfield-geospatial/homonim/docs/case_studies/drone_mosaic.rst

     **Source, reference & corrected images**

-Improvement in surface reflectance is less obvious in this figure than the :ref:`aerial mosaic case study <source-mosaic>`, as source mosaic seamlines have already been smoothed by the drone processing software.
+While the corrected and reference colours are similar, improvement in surface reflectance is less obvious in this figure than e.g. the :ref:`aerial mosaic case study<source-mosaic>`.
 Quantitative results in the next section give a clearer indication of the surface reflectance accuracy.

 Evaluation
 ----------